Collective grants

 We are here to help ease the difficulties that sometimes happen with the education of children of members of the Armed Forces as a result of their parents’ service.
 Education for children and young people is a vital part of their lives and our modern society.
 Children should not miss out and we aim to support the most disadvantaged children to improve education.

 Collective grants are awarded to an education provider (normally a school or education authority) to help provide educational support for service pupils.
 Such support is likely to include a specific educational intervention as a result of which the improved educational outcomes of the service children can be demonstrated.
+Please see the success stories below.
 We may also be able to help with a grant to assist an individual child to overcome difficulties linked to their parents’ service and mobility.

-See below to see if your organisation could be eligible.
+See below to see if your organisation could be eligible and to submit an enquiry.

 Success Stories